 The market value of these novel assets rose to nearly $3 trillion in November from $620 billion in 2017, on soaring popularity among retail and institutional investors alike, despite high volatility.
 This week, the combined market capitalization had retreated to about $2 trillion, still representing an almost four-fold increase since 2017.

-Amid greater adoption, the correlation of crypto assets with traditional holdings like stocks has increased significantly, which limits their perceived risk diversification benefits and raises the risk of contagion across financial markets, according to new IMF research.
+According to new IMF research, the correlation of crypto assets with traditional holdings like stocks has increased significantly, limiting their perceived risk diversification benefits and raising the risk of contagion across financial markets.